moliver28/research-handbook/content/handbook/engineering/development/dev/create/editor-extensions/_index.md

 ## Cross-group ownership and boundaries

-Given the nature of the codebases we maintain in our group, it's quite common to have other teams contribute fully-fledged apps to deploy through our Editor Extensions and language server.
+Editor extensions systems host features and modules owned by different groups.

-In an effort to provide clarity and a clear expectation between all parties, we have produced guidance for other teams collaborating in the authoring of code in our projects.
+The [Ownership and Boundaries](/handbook/engineering/development/dev/create/editor-extensions/ownership/) page provides clarity and a clear expectation between all parties who author/maintain features in our systems.

-Please consult the [Ownership and Boundaries](/handbook/engineering/development/dev/create/editor-extensions/ownership/) page for more information.

 ## Group processes